viniciusdacal/redux-arc/docs/advanced/RequestMiddlewares.md

 In the first dispatching, the payload does not contain the id, so it will create an user.
 The second dispatch contains the id and will be an update.

-> Usually, for `beforeRequest` you would change only the action value, and for `onResponse`, you would change only the response.
+> Usually, for `onRequest` you would change only the action value, and for `onResponse`, you would change only the response.
 But feel free to change the action inside  `onResponse` cycle if that makes sense.

+Remember that when you create a middleware, you can use it in different request.
+This last middleware for example, you could use to create and save todo items, or into any crud your application has.

-As you can see, request middlewares can be used in many different ways, adding flexibility to the requests.
+Request middlewares can be used in many different ways, adding flexibility to the requests.